OPENAIRINTERFACE/openairinterface5g/doc/RUNMODEM.md

 - it encodes the RRCConfiguration and the RBconfig message and stores them in the binary files rbconfig.raw and reconfig.raw
 - the RRC encodes SIB1 according the configuration file and transmits it through PDSCH

-At the UE the --phy-test flag will
+At the UE the --sa flag will
 - read the binary files rbconfig.raw and reconfig.raw from the current directory (a different directory can be specified with the flag --rrc_config_path) and process them.

 From the `cmake_targets/ran_build/build` folder: